NeeleshJanga/NeeleshJanga/README.md

 - 👋 Hi, I’m @NeeleshJanga
 - 👀 I’m interested in IT & Digital Technologies
-- 🌱 I’m currently learning Deep Learning & AWS Cloud
+- 🌱 I’m currently learning & working on Web Development & Appian
-- 💞️ I’m looking to collaborate with Software Development
+- 💞️ I’m looking to collaborate with Software Development Team
 - 📫 How to reach me LinkedIn (https://www.linkedin.com/in/iamneeleshjanga/)